histfitter/histfitter/README.md

 cmake  ..
 make install
 ```
-This will create an install folder with the installed libraries as well as other files needed at runtime.
+This will create an install directory with the installed libraries as well as other files needed at runtime.

 ## Setup

-The environment must be set by activating the setup script, located in the install/bin folder, in the directory where you want to work.
-This will create five new folders in your work folder: `/analysis` `/config` `/data` `/macros` and `/results`.
-It also copies the `HistFactorySchema.dtd` file over to the config folder.
-Most importantly, the setup script sets the environment variable paths which are required for the scripts to work.
+The environment must be set by activating the setup script (`install/bin/histfitter_setup.sh`) in the directory where you want to work.
+This will create five new directorys in your work directory: `analysis`, `config`, `data`, `macros`, and `results`.
+It also copies the `HistFactorySchema.dtd` file into the config directory.
+Most importantly, the setup script sets the environment variable paths that are required for the scripts to work.

 ```
 source /path/to/install/bin/histfitter_setup.sh
 ```
-You can also run the setup script from any folder if you use the -p flag and the path to the work folder.
+You can also run the setup script from any directory if you use the -p flag and the path to the work directory.

 ```
-source /path/to/install/bin/histfitter_setup.sh -p /path/to/work/folder
+source /path/to/install/bin/histfitter_setup.sh -p /path/to/work/directory
 ```

 ## Workflow

 See the tutorial.

-## Directory structure source code
+## Directory structure
+### source code

 - `analysis`: Contains all files related to an analysis.
 E.g. `ZeroLepton/`
 - `config` : Contains HistFactory schema